 As regards the strengths of the individual disciplines in SSPS, Anthropology is renowned for work in the anthropology of the Asia-Pacific region (particularly Australian Aboriginal and Torres Strait Islander anthropology) and comparative cultural anthropologies.
 Government has strengths in comparative politics, Australian politics, public policy, international relations and political theory.
 Staff in Graduate School of Government offer research expertise in various areas of public administration.
 This includes public budgeting, expenditure management, federalism, public sector management, strategic government, international and cross-national public and social policy, international NGOs , public management and governance of employment and human services.
 Sociology’s strengths lie in socio-legal studies, the sociology of science, health and the body, cultural studies, and the sociology of gender and identity.
 Political Economy is internationally recognised for its critical analysis of a wide range of international and Australian economic phenomena which are informed by heterodox schools of thought, such as post-Keynesian economics, institutional economics, Marxism, evolutionary and feminist economics.
 Peace and conflict studies focuses on the role and function of peace journalism, peace building and processes of reconciliation and transitional justice (with a regional focus on Asia/Pacific).
 Further details on these areas of research can be found on the webpages of the respective departments and programmes.

 The School is also home to a number of emerging collaborative networks and groupings.
-They include: the Biopolitics of Science Research Network, the Human Rights and Democratisation initiative, the Markets and Society Research Network and the Social Transformation and International Migration initiative.
+They include: the Biopolitics of Science Research Network, the Markets and Society Research Network and the Social Transformation and International Migration initiative.

 SSPS hosts a large number of seminars, workshops and conferences each year.
-Full details can be found on the News and Events page and on the departmental websites.
+Full details can be found on the Colloquium and Seminar Series page and on the departmental websites.

 For further information about research in the School please contact the Research Support Officer: